 Omakase, which is loosely translated into Japanese as “I will leave it to you”, is the fine tradition of letting your chef do the honor of making something uniquely yours.
 It gives the chef the freedom of creating something out of the box or maybe something close to home with a twist of foreign territories.
 It also gives an unforgettable dining experience to the guests because not only are they part of something new and exciting but it also gives the creators, which are the chefs, a new thing to discover for themselves and their art of creating scrumptious dishes.
 After all, every chef is a creative individual who is able to make something simple to grand.
 The art of omakase also lets these chefs work their creative juices and expand their culinary talents, which is consider an amicable gesture.
 But of course, the art of omakase doesn’t apply or work everywhere.
 Large-scale restaurants such as chain restaurants or restaurants with limited ingredients don’t work well with omakase.
 Because of its delicate nature and easy to find ingredients, most of the omakase restaurants in Tokyo are all about the beauty of sushi.
 Other restaurants which offer fresh seafood or fresh vegetables are more likely to offer omakase to its guests.

 Of course, there are few reminders to remember when dining out and choosing omakase as your choice of meal for the day.
-First, always seat near the chef.
+First, always sit near the chef.
 This is to give you a better view of what they are doing.
 He might ask you about your taste preferences and from there, he will create a dish that’s made especially for you.
-Also, seating near the chef gives off an intimate experience which is the culture of omakase.
+Also, choosing a seat near the chef gives off an intimate experience which is the heart of omakase.

 Second, it’s always plus points if you know how to speak their language.
 Japanese people are friendly and social interaction is always a good thing.
 Usually, the chef would strike a conversation or two to his guests and if you’re able to spit out simple Japanese words, then know that you’re in good hands.
 But of course, it’s important to practice reading the air.
 Also, if you’re going to take a photo, always ask for their permission first.